-Things I Wish I Knew Before I Went to Disney World
+What I Wish I Knew Before I Went to Disney World the First Time

-As you know, taking your family to the Walt Disney World theme parks — especially if it’s your first trip — isn’t something you decide to do and then show up and wander in when the date comes.
+As you know, taking your family on a vacation to the Walt Disney World Resort — especially if it’s your first trip — isn’t something you decide to do and then show up and wander in when the date comes.

 There’s a lot to learn.

 To quickly get you ahead of the curve, I put together a list of the best tips that it took us a couple trips to finally get right.

 - 1 It’s probably going to rain, perhaps with little warning.